The three dimensional Fueter equation and divergence free frames: Relation to Donaldson--Thomas theory

 \begin{remark} \rm The above setting extends naturally to general $\G$-bundles over $M\times\Sigma$.
 A homotopy class of maps from $M$ to the moduli space $\cM^{\mathrm{asd}}(\Sigma)$ determines the relevant principal $\G$-bundle over $M\times\Sigma$. \end{remark}

 \begin{remark} \rm The discussion of the present section is closely related to several observations by Donaldson--Thomas in~\cite{DT} and by Donaldson--Segal in~\cite{DSe}.
 In~\cite[Section~5]{DT} Donaldson and Thomas discuss $\Spin(7)$-instantons on a product $S\times\Sigma$ of two hyperk\"ahler $4$-manifolds $S$ and $\Sigma$.
 They note that, shrinking the metric on $\Sigma$, leads in the adiabatic limit to solutions of the Fueter equation for maps $u:S\to\cM^{\mathrm{asd}}(\Sigma)$.
 Taking $S=\R\times M$ one arrives at equation~\eqref{eq:DT3}.

 In~\cite[Section~6]{DSe} Donaldson and Segal extend this discussion to a setting where $M\times\Sigma$ is replaced by a $\G_2$-manifold $Y$, and $M$ is replaced by an associative submanifold of $Y$.
-This leads to an interaction between $\G_2$-instantons on $Y$ and Fueter sections of the bundle of anti-self-dual instantons on the fibers of the normal bundle of $M$.
+This leads to an interaction between $\G_2$-instantons on $Y$ and Fueter sections of the bundle of framed anti-self-dual instantons on the fibers of the normal bundle of $M$.
 Generically, such Fueter sections are expected to exist at isolated parameters in a $1$-parameter family of $\G_2$ structures.
-The existence of nonconstant solutions of the Fueter equation for singular divergence free frames, as discussed in Section~\ref{sec:FUETER}, seems to be a linear analogue of this codimension one phenomenon. \end{remark}
+The existence of nonconstant solutions of the Fueter equation for singular divergence-free frames, as discussed in Section~\ref{sec:FUETER}, seems to be a linear analogue of this codimension one phenomenon.

+In this extended setting, relating the Donaldson--Thomas equations over a $G_2$-manifold $Y$ to the Fueter equations over an associative submanifold~$M$, important progress has recently been made by Walpuski~\cite{Wa1,Wa2}.
+He carried out the adiabatic limit analysis and proved that Fueter sections over $M$, under suitable transversality assumptions, give rise to $\G_2$-instantons over $Y$ whose energy is concentrated near $M$. \end{remark}

-\section{The Gauged Fueter Equation}
+\section{The gauged Fueter equation}

 Equation~\eqref{eq:DT3} extends naturally to a setting where the space of connections over $\Sigma$ is replaced by a hyperk\"ahler manifold $(X,\om_1,\om_2,\om_3,J_1,J_2,J_3)$ and the group of gauge transformations over $\Sigma$ by a compact Lie group~$\G$, acting on~$X$ by hyperk\"ahler isometries.
 Denote the action by $(g,x)\mapsto gx$ and the infinitesimal action of the Lie algebra $\g:=\Lie(\G)$ by $L_x:\g\to T_xX$.
 Thus $L_x\xi:=\left.\frac{d}{dt}\right|_{t=0}\exp(t\xi)x$ for $x\in X$ and $\xi\in\g$.
 Choose an invariant inner product on $\g$ and suppose that the action is generated by equivariant moment maps $\mu_1,\mu_2,\mu_3:X\to\g$, so that